rook-gate/swipe/README.md

 ## Project Philosophy

-The goal of Rust-Broom is to be a single-purpose tool that does one thing well.
+The goal of Swipe is to be a single-purpose tool that does one thing well.
 No configuration files, no dependencies, no installation beyond the binary.
 You point it at a folder and it cleans it.
 The code is kept minimal and readable so that someone learning Rust can follow along with the logic without getting lost.

 ## Why Rust